yapb/docs/docs/configuring.rst

     24 - M249
     25 - SHIELD

 From left to right.
-Top right values is a most wanted bot weapon.
+Top right value is a most wanted bot weapon.
 Top left value is most worst weapon.

 ..
 Note:: Knife should most "worst" weapon in this tables, otherwise things are messed up.